MDC91/qubic-proposals/README.md

 | **Networking & Matchmaking**             | More than **82% of attendees are C-level executives**.
 Formats include 1:1 business meetings, Speakers & Investors’ Evening, after-party, side events, and AI-powered B2B matchmaking.                                                       |
 | **Startup Support & Innovation Formats** | **Startup Award** with more than USD 8 million in prizes and investments in 2024.
 Additionally: hackathons, innovation formats, and live challenges integrating university and developer talent.                                             |
 | **Infrastructure & Visibility**          | Hosted in Germany’s largest stadium – **Signal Iduna Park** <ins>(Westfalenstadion)</ins> – giving the conference symbolic impact and visibility.
 An official partnership with the **Chamber of Industry and Commerce Dortmund (IHK)** underlines its regional importance. |
+</br></br>
+</br></br>
+<ins>**3.
+Importance for Qubic and the DACH Region**</ins>

+Strategic Visibility: As Community Lead, Qubic gains direct access to a high-profile network of entrepreneurs, investors, and decision-makers (especially at C-level).

+Positioning in the DACH Region: The conference is the leading event in the German-speaking area and serves as a central stage to position Qubic as a key player in the Web3 space.

+Practical Inspiration: The combination of keynotes, workshops, and real-world use cases provides valuable impulses for applying Qubic solutions – e.g., in tokenization, digital identity, or DeFi models.

+Community-Building & Collaboration: Networking formats with investors, startups, and tech partners open up cooperation opportunities – for pilot projects, integrative use cases, or regional expansion.

+Innovation Support: Participation in the Startup Award or Hackathon allows Qubic to showcase its own projects or attract talent for joint development.

+Regional Impact: Through collaboration with IHK and other institutions, Qubic can actively contribute to the digital transformation in the Ruhr area – with a focus on digital identity, sustainable business models, and Web3 integration into the “old economy.”